-As robot surgery becomes more widely implemented, the need for these machines to more closely mimic the trained hands of a surgeon grows.
-As expected, much of this hinges on the right choice of robotic joints.
+As robot surgery becomes more widely implemented, the need to build a robot that more closely mimics the trained hands of a surgeon rises.
+As expected, much of this hinges on the right choice of robot components, such as robotic joints.

 Image Credit: Zapp2Photo/Shutterstock.com

-Long a facet of science fiction stories, the idea of surgery performed by a robot has become a reality over the past four decades.
-Surgeons are increasingly turning to robots for aid in complicated and often risky medical procedures.
+Long a facet of science fiction stories, the idea of robot surgey has become a reality over the past four decades.
+Surgeons are increasingly turning to robot-assisted surgery for aid in complicated and often risky medical procedures.

-The use of programmable devices in surgeries to perform a wide variety of tasks is not intended to replace the human element of such procedures- robotic systems are used to assist and aid surgeons.
+The use of programmable devices in surgeries to perform a wide variety of tasks is not intended to replace the human element of such procedures.
+Instead, robotic systems are used to assist and aid surgeons.

 A surgical robot usually consists of a robotic arm, a manipulator, and a camera giving the operating surgeon a view of the patient from their remote control terminal.

 Some of the benefits of robot-assisted surgery include allowing doctors to perform complex procedures with greater precision, flexibility, and control than conventional techniques.